 The provisions of clause 9A shall apply to Resource Teachers (except in circumstances where clauses 9.1.7 and 9.2C apply).
+However, employers and resource teacher employees are advised that these provisions must be applied in conjunction with the provisions outlined in Appendix 5 to this Agreement The provisions of clause 9A shall apply to Resource Teachers.
 However, employers and resource teacher employees are advised that these provisions must be applied in conjunction with the provisions outlined in Appendix 5 to this Agreement.